hyperoslo/capistrano-foreman/README.md

 # Default settings
-set :foreman_sudo, 'sudo'                    # Set to `rvmsudo` if you're using RVM set :foreman_upstart_path, '/etc/init/sites' # Set to `/etc/init/` if you do not have a sites folder set :foreman_options, {
+set :foreman_sudo, 'sudo'                    # Set to `rvmsudo` if you're using RVM set :foreman_upstart_path, '/etc/init/sites' # Set to `/etc/init/` if you don't have a sites folder set :foreman_options, {
   app: application,
   log: "#{shared_path}/log",